 The datasets produced are highly relevant for the growers and their irrigation advisors.
-Combination of the remote sensing data with vineyard management expertise will create a good avenue for better explaining the causing factors of the strong variations in water use efficiency in both space and time.
-Grower associations could benefit from having geographically different values of yield (income), water (conservation) and water use efficiency (utilisation and sustainability).
-Targets could be established for improving fields with low water use efficiency, for better future control of the spatial variation in water use efficiency.
+Combination of the remote sensing data with vineyard management expertise will create a good venue for better explaining the causing factors of the strong variations in water use efficiency in both space and time.
+Grower associations could benefit from having geographically different values of yield (income), water (conservation) and water use efficiency (utilization and sustainability).
+Targets could be established for improving fields with low water use efficiency, so that the spatial variation in water use efficiency will be controlled better in the years to come.